 WordPress 5.0 Block Plugins

 A number of major WordPress plugins already have specific block plugins, which will make it easy to use the Gutenberg block editor and select the related block to insert into the content.
-WooCommerce, Easy Digital Downloads and Gravity Forms all have block plugins which work with Gutenberg.
+WooCommerce, Easy Digital Downloads and Gravity Forms all have block plugins that work with Gutenberg.

 Keep the Classic Editor